Lynching: Anti-lynching legislation and the civil rights movement

 The Dyer Anti-Lynching Bill was first introduced to the United States Congress in 1918 by Republican Congressman Leonidas C. Dyer of St. Louis, Missouri.
 The bill was passed by the United States House of Representatives in 1922, and in the same year it was given a favorable report by the United States Senate Committee.
 Its passage was blocked by White Democratic senators from the Solid South, the only representatives elected since the southern states had disenfranchised African Americans around the start of the 20th century.
 The Dyer Bill influenced later anti-lynching legislation, including the Costigan-Wagner Bill, which was also defeated in the US Senate.

 The song "Strange Fruit" was composed by Abel Meeropol in 1937, inspired by the photograph of a lynching in Marion, Indiana.
-Meeropol said that the photograph "haunted me for days".
+Meeropol said of the photograph, "It haunted me for days."
 It was published as a poem in the New York Teacher and later in the magazine New Masses, in both cases under the pseudonym Lewis Allan.
 The poem was set to music, also by Meeropol, and the song was performed and popularized by Billie Holiday.
-The song reached 16th place on the charts in July 1939.
 The song has been performed by many other singers, including Nina Simone.

 By the 1950s, the civil rights movement was gaining new momentum.
 It was spurred by the lynching of Emmett Till, a 14-year-old youth from Chicago who was killed while visiting an uncle in Mississippi.
 His mother insisted on having an open-casket funeral so that people could see how badly her son had been beaten.
 The Black community throughout the U.S. became mobilized.
 Vann R. Newkirk wrote "the trial of his killers became a pageant illuminating the tyranny of white supremacy".
-The state of Mississippi tried two defendants, but they were acquitted by an all-White jury.
+The state of Mississippi tried two defendants, but they were acquitted by an all-white jury.
 David Jackson writes that it was the photograph of the "child's ravaged body, that forced the world to reckon with the brutality of American racism."

 Most lynchings ceased by the 1960s, but even in 2021 there were claims that racist lynchings still happen in the United States, being covered up as suicides.

 In 2018, the National Memorial for Peace and Justice was opened in Montgomery, Alabama, a memorial that commemorates the victims of lynchings in the United States.

 On March 29, 2022, President Joe Biden signed the Emmett Till Antilynching Act of 2022 into law, which classified lynching as a federal hate crime.